ali-raza-saleem/laravel-runner/docs/README.marketplace.md

 **Run and debug Laravel / PHP code with one click — right inside VS Code.**

-Color-coded, searchable output, plus a handy stop-button.
+- 🖍️ Color-coded, searchable output — plus a handy stop button.
-Enjoy full syntax highlighting, IntelliSense, autocompletion, and linting from your existing PHP extensions—because you’re editing real `.php` files.
+- 💡 Full IntelliSense, autocompletion, and linting — powered by your existing PHP extensions.
-Special formatting for `code`, `errors`, and `logs` speeds up debugging.
+- 🪄 Smart formatting for `code`, `errors`, and `logs` speeds up debugging.

 ---